top of page

 A Small-Group Dolphin Cruise Designed for Comfort and Safety

-Why Island Ferry of St Pete Offers the Best Dolphin Cruise to Shell Key
+Why Island Ferry of St Pete Offers the Best Dolphin Cruise

-Island Ferry is proud to offer one of the best dolphin cruises to Shell Key in St. Petersburg, Florida, combining wildlife encounters, snorkeling, and personalized service in a single unforgettable experience.
+Island Ferry is proud to offer one of the best dolphin cruises in St. Petersburg, Florida, combining wildlife encounters, snorkeling, and personalized service in a single unforgettable experience.
 Our knowledgeable local captains, small-group format, and commitment to safety set us apart from other Shell Key tours.
 Whether you’re visiting with family, traveling as a couple, or simply looking to experience Florida’s natural beauty, our Shell Key dolphin cruise delivers lasting memories on the water.

 PLEASE NOTE: We have 4 vessels.
 If you are travelling with another group, please be sure to book your reservation under the same name if you expect to travel on the same boat with another group who as also booked this tour.
 Otherwise we cannot guarantee that you will travel together on the same boat.